dataplat/docker/samples/stackoverflow/README.md

 # StackOverflow

-This Docker compose has three instances -- the first two are the dbatools instances and the third one is a non-customized version of 2019 with a 10 GB StackOverflow database.
+This Docker compose has three instances -- the first two are the dbatools instances and the third one is a barebones version of 2019 with a 10 GB StackOverflow database.

 ## Get started